Fast-track Digital Transformation by Leveraging Citizen Developer Framework

 To get the most out of the transformative processes, you need a targeted approach toward the citizen developer framework.
 Not every instance of automation, integration, or app development will result in a justifiable ROI.
 Worse, you could end up with a hodgepodge of disjointed apps that creates more of a headache for everyone involved.

 The solution should be to create a roadmap for improvements.
 Look at which areas of your business could benefit the most from process optimization.
 Prioritize those departments based on where your more capable employees are.
 It will increase your chance of success while inspiring others in your organization to follow their lead, helping you empower your citizen developers.

 There are many rapid application development platforms and low code platforms out there.
 Deciding which one is befitting for your business requires understanding their functionality, use cases, and how well your organization will adopt them.

-You also want to make sure the platform is secure, has the features your business needs, and is within your budget.
+You also want to ensure the platform is secure, has the features your business needs, and is within your budget.
 Most low code application platforms follow the SaaS pricing model, meaning you pay for what you use.

 Low code and no-code platforms are designed to drastically reduce the need for code and the time required to build applications.
 But that doesn’t mean that your employees still don’t need to be trained on the platforms.

 Depending on your team members’ code and computing knowledge level, it can take a few hours to a few weeks to learn how to use any given platform effectively.

 CIOs will still need to monitor the application development process.
 They’ll need to create guardrails for these citizen developers to succeed.
 Here are a few of the guidelines they’ll need to know: